tadaspetra/agora/call_summary/GUIDE.md

 ```

 ## Get Summary
-Back in the `main.dart`, we can connect to Gemini using our API key.
-Then, we can prompt it to summarize the video call.
+In the [`main.dart`](./lib/main.dart), we can connect to Gemini using our API key and prompt it to summarize the video call.
 When you receive this response, you can call `setState` and update the `summary` variable to see your changes reflected on the main page.

 > As I was testing this app, I noticed that the response liked to mention the transcript I passed.
 Because of this, I added some extra prompts so it does not mention the transcript.

-This function is passed to the video call file and triggered when the call ends.
+Once we need to pass the transcript string to the `retrieveSummary`, we'll pass the function to [call.dart](./lib/call.dart) and call it when the call ends.

 ```dart
 late final GenerativeModel model;